FooBarWidget/rspec-rails/README.markdown

     gem "webrat"
     gem "capybara"

+Notes:

-Note that Capybara matchers are not available in view or helper specs.
+ * Capybara matchers are not available in view or helper specs.
+ * Webrat does not need to be configured, rspec-rails does this automatically.

 ## Living on edge